Educational Studies (ES)

 ES 8211 Teaching Others to Teach - 1-2 Hours

-This course will connect Bible teaching with equipping others to interpret and teach the Bible.
-Topics include utilizing Bible study tools and resources; employing sound interpretive principles; recognizing group dynamics; identifying Biblical genres; communicating Biblical themes; harnessing effective educational methods; and identifying creative teaching strategies.
+This course connects Bible teaching with equipping others to interpret and teach the Bible.
+Topics include utilizing Bible study tools and resources, employing sound interpretive principles, recognizing group dynamics, identifying Biblical genres, communicating Biblical themes, harnessing effective educational methods, and identifying creative teaching strategies.

-God's people are blessed with the intergenerational task of declaring the praiseworthy deeds of the Lord.
-Participants will examine current intergenerational theory and practice in light of Biblical texts and themes.
-Topics include generational developmental theories; personal mentoring and mentoring communities; and developing intergenerational teams.
+In this course, participants examine current intergenerational theory and practice in light of Biblical texts and themes.
+Topics include generational developmental theories, personal mentoring and mentoring communities, and developing intergenerational teams.

-Twenty-first century seminary graduates will inevitably face the reality of teaching online whether it is in higher education, the local church, or another context.
-ES 8258 intends to raise questions and provide some answers toward developing a philosophy and practice of online education for the educator.
-Consideration will be given to 1) planning online classes; 2) designing online classes particularly for the adult learner; and 3) implementing online classes with attention to the participant?s context.
-Discussion will include the "flipped classroom," the abundance of content availability, access, and a philosophy of online teaching.
-Available online.
+This course assists participants to develop a philosophy and practice of online education for the educator.
+Topics include: planning online classes, designing online classes particularly for the adult learner, and implementing online classes with attention to the participant's context.
+Discussion will include the "flipped classroom", the abundance of content availability, access, and a philosophy of online teaching.

 ES 8710 Social Intelligence and Leadership - 1-2 Hours

-Participants in this course will examine social intelligence and its relationship to leading organizations, teams, and individual organizational members.
+In this course, participants examine social intelligence and its relationship to leading organizations, teams, and individual organizational members.
 Social intelligence includes social awareness and relationship building skills that allow leaders to foster empathy, collaboration, and teamwork with others in their organizations.
-Participants will critically reflect on the theological, theoretical, practical, and contextual aspects of this subject.
+Participants critically reflect on the theological, theoretical, practical, and contextual aspects of this subject.

 ES 8715 Appreciative Inquiry - 1-2 Hours

-Appreciative Inquiry (AI) has been described as "The cooperative search for the best in people, their organizations, and the world around them.
-It involves systematic discovery of what gives a system ?life? when the system is most effective and capable in economic, ecological, and human terms."
+This course explores cultivating life-giving organizations through Appreciative Inquiry (AI).
+AI has been described as "The cooperative search for the best in people, their organizations, and the world around them.
+It involves systematic discovery of what gives a system 'life' when the system is most effective and capable in economic, ecological, and human terms."
 It is more than a set of tools or methods, but "a way of thinking and being" that leads to innovation for the flourishing and wholeness of larger systems or networks.
-In this course, we will think critically and reflect theologically about the philosophy, theory, practices, and processes of AI.
+In this course, we think critically and reflect theologically about the philosophy, theory, practices, and processes of AI.

 ES 9000 Current Issues in Educational Studies - 1-3 Hours